Looking for movies that were filmed in Tacoma, WA? From teen movies to horror, Tacoma has been the location for some amazing films over the years.

 2. The Hand That Rocks the Cradle

-This 1992 film pretty much scarred anyone who grew up in Tacoma in the ‘80s and ‘90s—no one can forget the scene where Rebecca De Mornay is on North Yakima.
+This 1992 film pretty much scarred anyone who grew up in Tacoma in the ‘80s and ‘90.
+Who among us can forget the scene at the end where Rebecca De Mornay is on North Yakima?
 The house used in the movie is at 808 N Yakima, and there are also scenes shot in Wright Park.

 3. I Love You to Death

-This movie takes viewers all over Tacoma, and probably the most iconic building featured in this film is the Bostwick Building (down on 7th and Broadway—you’ve seen it if you’ve ever been to Tacoma’s Antique Row or driven by the theaters!).
+This movie takes viewers all over Tacoma.
+Probably the most iconic building featured in this film is the Bostwick Building down on 7th and Broadway.
+You’ve seen it if you’ve ever been to Tacoma’s Antique Row or driven by the theaters.
 We love imagining a young Keanu Reeves traipsing around Tacoma!
-You’ll also spot places like Bob’s Java Jive, the Elks Building (now McMenamins!), and Stadium Bowl (at Stadium High School).
+You’ll also spot places like Bob’s Java Jive, the Elks Building (now McMenamins Elks Temple!), and Stadium Bowl (at Stadium High School).
 Also, the home featured in this movie is at 424 North C Street, just down the street from Stadium High School.

 4. Three Fugitives

-The ‘80s and ‘90s were apparently the heyday of film in Tacoma, because Three Fugitives from 1989 also features scenes in the City of Destiny.
-Tacoma’s Old City Hall downtown makes an appearance in the film, as do a few Tacoma streets and McNeil Island Prison (off of Steilacoom).
+The ‘80s and ‘90s were apparently the heyday of film in Tacoma.
+Three Fugitives from 1989 also features scenes in the City of Destiny.
+Tacoma’s Old City Hall downtown makes an appearance in the film.
+Several Tacoma streets and McNeil Island Prison near Steilacoom are also featured.

 This biopic film about runner Steve Prefontaine from 1997 was filmed largely at Peyton field at the University of Puget Sound.
 Prefontaine actually went to University of Oregon, so the set designers had to transform the Tacoma field to look like Hayward Field in the 1970s.